neurodata/prolearn/README.md

-# Prospective Learning: Learning for a Dynamic Future
+# Prospective Learning: Principled Extrapolation to the Future

 ## Overview

-In real world applications, the distribution of the data and our goals evolve over time.
-And we therefore care about performance over time, rather than just instantaneous performance.
-Yet, the prevailing theoretical framework in artificial intelligence (AI) is probably approximately correct (PAC) learning, which ignores time.
-Existing strategies (both theoretical and empirical) to address the dynamic nature of distributions and goals have typically assumed that the optimal hypothesis is fixed, rather than dynamic.
-Here, we enrich PAC learning by allowing the optimal hypothesis to change over time.
-This generalizes the notion of learning to something we call "prospective learning".
-We prove that `retrospective' (i.e., canonical) empirical risk minimization cannot solve certain trivially simple prospective learning problems.
-We then prove that a simple prospective augmentation to empirical risk minimization provably solves certain prospective learning problems.
-Numerical experiments illustrate that prospective learners can prospectively learn on synthetic  and visual recognition tasks constructed from MNIST and CIFAR, in contrast to their retrospective counterparts.
-This framework offers a conceptual link towards both (i) improving AI solutions for currently intractable problems, and (ii) better characterizing the naturally intelligent systems that solve them.
+In real-world applications, the distribution of the data, and our goals, evolve over time.
+The prevailing theoretical framework for studying machine learning, namely probably approximately correct (PAC) learning, largely ignores time.
+As a consequence, existing strategies to address the dynamic nature of data and goals exhibit poor real-world performance.
+This paper develops a theoretical framework called "Prospective Learning" that is tailored for situations when the optimal hypothesis changes over time.
+In PAC learning, empirical risk minimization (ERM) is known to be consistent.
+We develop a learner called Prospective ERM, which returns a sequence of predictors that make predictions on future data.
+We prove that the risk of prospective ERM converges to the Bayes risk under certain assumptions on the stochastic process generating the data.
+Prospective ERM, roughly speaking, incorporates time as an input in addition to the data.
+We show that standard ERM as done in PAC learning, without incorporating time, can result in failure to learn when distributions are dynamic.
+Numerical experiments illustrate that prospective ERM can learn synthetic and visual recognition problems constructed from MNIST and CIFAR-10.

 <p align="center">
     <img src="assets/cartoon.jpg" alt="Alt text" width="50%"/>